athayworth/notionwidgets/README.md

 # Step 1

 ## Weather Widget
--Go to [weatherwidget.io](https://weatherwidget.io/) and customize the widget.
+- Go to [weatherwidget.io](https://weatherwidget.io/) and customize the widget.
--Change theme type to 'blank' in the themes tab.
+- Change theme type to 'blank' in the themes tab.
 This will only remove the background color of the widget.
--Customize the icons and the color as you like, and then click on "Get Code" and copy it to the clipboard.
+- Customize the icons and the color as you like, and then click on "Get Code" and copy it to the clipboard.
--Proceed to STEP 2.
+- Proceed to STEP 2.

 ## Quotes Widget
 - Go to [Quotes Widget](https://www.calendarlabs.com/calendars/web-content/free-quotes-widget.php) and customize the widget.
 - Change widget background to (Light mode: #ffffff) or (Dark mode: #2f3437).
 - Do the same with Widget Border Color if you want to remove it.
 - Generate the code and copy it to the clipboard.
-- Follow STEP 2.
+- Proceed to STEP 2.

 # Step 2